Major Mistake #3

 I should have walked away.

 I should have never signed.
-I should have abandoned the 5 grand and chalked it up as lesson learned.
+I should have abandoned the $5k and chalked it up as lesson learned.
 I should have returned to my beloved rental.
 But no. I signed and in the process signed on for still more grief.

-So now I owned this 45k condo and a 40k mortgage.
-Principle and interest came to about $370 per month.
-The condo fee added another $100.
+So now I owned this $45k condo and a $40k mortgage.
+Principal and interest came to about $370 per month The condo fee added another $100.
 This would shortly double, bringing my total monthly tab to $570.
 My apartment had been costing me $165.
 Granted, it was smaller and it certainly wasn’t providing the hard core education I was now enduring.
 But it would have saved me $405 each and every month.
 Real money in those days.
 Not to mention the time and grief.

 His turnover game done, YP was now relentlessly focused on getting the the individual units finished.
 This was not just due to the pressure from me and my fellow owners.
 He needed the cash that now only closings could offer.
 Contractors wanted to be paid.
 The bank wanted its money.
 For everybody on team YP, that became job 1.